 Why did that race not go as planned?
 I have had that thought several times in my running career.
-Is it that the race did not go as planned or is it more that I did begin my training by setting proper race goals?
+Is it that the race did not go as planned or is it more that I did not begin my training by setting proper race goals?

 Setting proper race goals begins with the training plan.
 As I look back over races were I achieved my goals, my training plans were built more around realistic expectations and training specificity.